idfy-io/docs/apidocs.md

 If an API are to be deprecated all customers will be given notice well in advance and not shutdown until all customers have converted to the new API's.

 ## Pagination (linked lists)
 When using paging the list will be wrapped in a linked list object.
 The data contains the list-data in the result.
-There will also be navigation links for next, first, last and previous.
+There will also be navigation links for next, first, last and previous page.
 The total amount of results (size) will also be inlcuded.
 Example:
 ```json
 {